klikkit-ops/PG11/stripe-guide.md

 1. User selects a plan (Trial, Weekly, or Annual) on `/get-credits`
 2. User is redirected to `/checkout` (custom checkout page)
 3. User enters payment details
+4. **Payment Method Handling:**
+   - Create payment method from card details
+   - Get or create Stripe customer
+   - **Attach payment method to customer FIRST** (this allows reuse)
-4. **For Trial:**
+5. **For Trial:**
    - Payment Intent is created and charged immediately ($0.59)
-   - Subscription is created with 3-day trial period
+   - Subscription is created with 3-day trial period using the attached payment method
    - Subscription uses the **Weekly** price but starts in "trialing" status
+   - If subscription creation fails after payment, refund is attempted
-5. **For Weekly/Annual:**
+6. **For Weekly/Annual:**
-   - Subscription is created immediately with the selected price
+   - Subscription is created immediately with the attached payment method and selected price
-6. Webhook processes the subscription and grants coins
+7. Webhook processes the subscription and grants coins

+**Important Note:** The payment method MUST be attached to a customer BEFORE being used in a payment intent, otherwise Stripe won't allow it to be reused for subscription creation.
+This is why the flow attaches the payment method first, then uses it for both payment intent and subscription.

 ### 2. Stripe Products & Prices